kamranahmedse/developer-roadmap/src/data/roadmaps/postgresql-dba/content/113-get-involved-in-development/100-mailing-lists.md

 # Mailing Lists

-## Mailing Lists

-Mailing lists are an essential part of the PostgreSQL community and a primary means of communication among the developers, contributors, and users of the project.
-By subscribing to these mailing lists, you can stay up-to-date with the ongoing project developments, participate in discussions and debates, share your knowledge, and seek assistance with any issues that you may encounter.
-The following are some of the popular PostgreSQL mailing lists:
+Mailing lists are an essential part of PostgreSQL's development community.
+They provide a platform for collaboration, discussion, and problem-solving.
+By participating in these lists, you can contribute to the development of PostgreSQL, share your knowledge with others, and stay informed about the latest updates, improvements, and conferences.

-### General Mailing Lists
+Here are some prominent mailing lists in PostgreSQL's development community:

+- **pgsql-hackers**: This is the primary mailing list for PostgreSQL's core development.
+It is intended for discussions around new features, patches, performance improvements, and bug fixes.
+To subscribe, visit [pgsql-hackers Subscription](https://www.postgresql.org/list/pgsql-hackers/).

-- **pgsql-announce**: A low-volume mailing list that provides important announcements regarding new PostgreSQL releases, security updates, and other significant events.
+- **pgsql-announce**: This mailing list is for official announcements regarding new PostgreSQL releases, security updates, and other important events.
+To stay updated, you can subscribe at [pgsql-announce Subscription](https://www.postgresql.org/list/pgsql-announce/).

-- **pgsql-general**: A high-volume mailing list focused on general PostgreSQL discussions, including user inquiries, troubleshooting, and technical discussions.
+- **pgsql-general**: The pgsql-general mailing list is for general discussions related to PostgreSQL, including usage, administration, configuration, and SQL queries.
+Subscribe at [pgsql-general Subscription](https://www.postgresql.org/list/pgsql-general/).

-### Developer Mailing Lists

-- **pgsql-hackers**: A mailing list dedicated to PostgreSQL development discussions, including bug reports, feature proposals, code review, and commit notifications.
-- **pgsql-docs**: This list focuses on the development and improvement of PostgreSQL documentation.

-### Regional Mailing Lists

-There are also several regional mailing lists available in different languages for non-English speaking PostgreSQL users and enthusiasts.
+- **pgsql-novice**: This mailing list is specifically designed for PostgreSQL beginners who need help or advice.
+If you're new to PostgreSQL, consider joining this community by subscribing at [pgsql-novice Subscription](https://www.postgresql.org/list/pgsql-novice/).

+- **pgsql-docs**: If you're interested in contributing to PostgreSQL's documentation or want to discuss its content, subscribe to the pgsql-docs mailing list at [pgsql-docs Subscription](https://www.postgresql.org/list/pgsql-docs/).

+- **Regional and language-specific mailing lists**: PostgreSQL also offers several regional and language-specific mailing lists to help users communicate in their native languages.
+Find a suitable mailing list on the [PostgreSQL Mailing Lists page](https://www.postgresql.org/list/).

-### How to Subscribe?
+## How to Contribute

-To subscribe to a mailing list, visit the [PostgreSQL Mailing Lists](https://www.postgresql.org/list/) page and select the desired mailing list.
-Follow the instructions to subscribe or access the archives containing past discussions.

-> **Tip**: Remember that mailing lists are public forums with a vast audience.
-Always practice good etiquette and respect when participating in discussions or seeking help.
-Familiarize yourself with the [Mailing List Guidelines](https://www.postgresql.org/community/lists/guidelines/) before engaging in the mailing list.

-By participating in the mailing lists, you will not only gain valuable insights into PostgreSQL but also find opportunities to contribute to the project, connect with like-minded individuals, and become an active member of the PostgreSQL community.
+To get started with mailing lists, follow these steps:

+- **Subscribe**: Choose a mailing list that suits your interests and click on the respective subscription link to sign up.

+- **Introduce yourself**: It's a good idea to send a brief introduction email to the mailing list, describing your skills and interests related to PostgreSQL.

+- **Read the archives**: Familiarize yourself with previous discussions by reading the mailing list archives.
+You can find them on the [PostgreSQL Mailing Lists page](https://www.postgresql.org/list/).

+- **Participate**: Once you're comfortable with the mailing list's topics and etiquette, start participating in ongoing discussions or initiate new threads.

+Remember to follow the [mailing list's etiquette](https://www.postgresql.org/community/lists/etiquette/) to ensure a positive and productive experience for all community members.